martinadh/ExpliCa/README.md

 * falcon-7b-instruct
 * Meta-Llama-3.1-8B-Instruct
 * gemma-2-9b-it
-* Qwen2.5-7B-Instruct (with also versions of 0.5, 1.5, 3, 7, 14, 32B)
+* Qwen2.5-7B-Instruct (with also versions of 0.5, 1.5, 3, 7, 14, 32B for acceptability ratings in few-shot settings)
 * gpt4o
 * gpt4o-mini

 The evaluation covers four key tasks:
-* Three prompting tasks (Acceptability rating task, cloze test and multiple-choice) under different conditions (Few-shot and zero-shot setups, Greedy search vs. the Outlines framework) for response generation
+* Three prompting tasks (Acceptability rating task, cloze test, and multiple-choice) under different conditions (Few-shot and zero-shot setups, Greedy search vs. the Outlines framework) for response generation
 * Perplexity evaluation

 For performance assessment, we used accuracy as the primary metric.